houssamb6/humanized-chatbot/README.md

 - Fine-tune the paraphraser model for even better results
 - Personalize responses based on user profiles
 - Add support for multiple LLMs (Llama 3, Mistral, etc.)
-- Build a frontend for easy testing

 ---

 ## 📝 License

-This project is licensed under the **MIT License**.
+This project is licensed under the *MIT License*.

 ---